Listeria

 Key points about listeria

-- It's particularly dangerous for pregnant women and can cause miscarriage, premature labour or stillbirth, or infection in the baby.
+• Listeria infection is particularly dangerous when you're pregnant and can cause miscarriage, premature labour or stillbirth, or infection in the baby.

-- Healthy people often have no symptoms but it can be serious for some people.
+• Healthy people often have no symptoms of listeria infection but it can be serious for some people.

-- Symptoms include fever, headache, tiredness, aches and pains and vomiting and diarrhoea and may take some time to appear after eating contaminated food.
+• Symptoms can take a while to appear and include fever, headache, tiredness, aches and pains and vomiting and diarrhoea.

 People who are at particular risk of serious infection include pregnant women, older people and people with weakened immunity.

-- Pregnant women: Pregnant women are 10–20 times more likely to get listeria infection than the general population.
+• Pregnant women: Pregnant women are 10 to 20 times more likely to get listeria infection than the general population.
 Even a mild infection in a pregnant woman can cause miscarriage, stillbirth, premature birth or a baby who is very ill when born.
 Listeria can be passed from mother to baby during pregnancy or birth.
 Read more about listeria and pregnancy.

-- People with weakened immunity: This includes people with cancer, leukaemia, diabetes, AIDS, liver disease and kidney disease.
-Also anyone on medication that lowers the immune system, such as prednisone or cortisone, is also at risk.
+• People with weakened immunity: This includes people with cancer, leukaemia, diabetes, AIDS, liver disease and kidney disease.
+Anyone on medication that lowers their immune system, such as prednisone or cortisone, is also at risk.

 Listeria infection can affect people differently.
 Healthy people usually develop few or no symptoms.
 However, for some people, the infection can be serious enough to require hospitalisation and may be a threat to life.

-Sometimes, it is not possible to identify which food caused a person’s illness because it can take so long for symptoms to appear after eating contaminated food.
-Infected individuals can excrete the bacteria in their poos for several months.
+It's not always possible to identify which food caused the illness because it can take so long for symptoms to appear after eating contaminated food.
+If you're infected, you can excrete the bacteria in your poo for several months.

 Pregnant women

-Many pregnant women do not have any symptoms, or may just experience fever and other flu-like symptoms.
-Even if you do not feel sick, you can pass the infection to your baby.
+If you're pregnant and get a listeria infection you may not have any any symptoms, or may just experience fever and other flu-like symptoms.
+Even if you don't feel sick, you can pass the infection to your baby.
 There is also a risk of stillbirth, miscarriage or premature birth.
 Read more about listeria and pregnancy.

 Newborn babies

 Infected newborn babies may show signs of infection at birth or during the first few days of life.
-Infection in newborn babies can be very severe and can include lung infection (pneumonia) and meningitis.
+Infection can be very severe for newborn babies and can include pneumonia (lung infection) and meningitis.
 Infected babies may have severe difficulty with breathing and feeding.

 Diagnosis

-If you have a fever and other symptoms of possible listeria infection, such as tiredness and muscle aches, within 2 months after eating a possibly contaminated food, you should seek medical care and tell the doctor about eating possibly contaminated food.
+If you have a fever and other symptoms of possible listeria infection, such as tiredness and muscle aches, within 2 months of eating a possibly contaminated food, you should contact your healthcare provider and tell them you may have eaten contaminated food.
 They may decide to do further tests.

 Treatment

-Many healthy adults and children with mild illness only need treatment of the symptoms, eg, medicines to treat a high temperature (fever) or increased fluid intake if you have infection of the gut (gastroenteritis).
+Many healthy adults and children with mild illness only need treatment of the symptoms, such as medicines to treat a high temperature (fever) or increased fluid intake if you have gastroenteritis (infection of your gut).
 More severe infection may require antibiotics.

 People with severe symptoms will need to be treated in hospital.
 During pregnancy, prompt antibiotic treatment may help keep the infection from affecting the baby.
 Read more about listeria and pregnancy.